ClassConnect13/app-manual/teachers/course-view.md

 ---
 layout: default
-title: Explore a Course
+title: Explore a course
 nav_order: 2
 parent: Teachers
 ---

-# Explore A Course (Teacher View)
+# Explore A Course (Teachers)

 The central hub for all course activities, exams, and resources.